neoforged/.github/primers/26.2/index.md

     - `VulkanGpuSurface` - The Vulkan implementation of the `GpuSurfaceBackend`.
     - `VulkanGpuTexture` - The Vulkan implementation of a `GpuTexture`.
     - `VulkanGpuTextureView` - The Vulkan implementation of a `GpuTextureView`.
-    - `VulkanInstance` - The connection between the application and the Vulkan library.
+    - `VulkanInstance` - The connection between the application and the Vulkan library, maps almost directly to [VkInstance](https://docs.vulkan.org/refpages/latest/refpages/source/VkInstance.html).
-    - `VulkanPhysicalDevice` - The installed device with Vulkan support available on the system.
+    - `VulkanPhysicalDevice` - The installed device with Vulkan support available on the system, maps almost directly to [VkPhysicalDevice](https://docs.vulkan.org/refpages/latest/refpages/source/VkPhysicalDevice.html).
     - `VulkanQueryPool` - The Vulkan implementation of a `GpuQueryPool`.
     - `VulkanQueue` - A wrapped queue on a device to submit elements.
     - `VulkanRenderPass` - The Vulkan implementation of the `RenderPassBackend`.